kiosc-france/teleport/rfd/0156-notifications.md

 ##### Leaf Clusters

-Notifications between root and leaf clusters won't be initially supported and will be unique to each cluster.
-This can be explored as a stretch goal.
+Notifications will be unique to each cluster.
+However, similar to the behaviour of cluster alerts today, notifications in a leaf cluster will be accessible from the root cluster.
+When a user in the Web UI switches to the leaf cluster, their notifications list will be listing those from the leaf cluster.
+We can possibly include some type of indicator in the notifications pane in the Web UI to make this clear.

 ### Audit Events